 The Face of the Earth

-European world exploration reveals the perpetual conflict of Christianity and Islam as the driving force that moved men to undertake extraordinary journeys for the sake of religion, trade and conquest.
+It moved men to undertake extraordinary journeys for the sake of religion, trade and conquest in the new age of the Renaissance.

 In the course of their quest, these navigators proved Pythagoras and Eratosthenes right – the earth is indeed a sphere – and began to chart its lands and seas, dividing them between Spain and Portugal.